TAZARA Railway: Route

 Running some 1860 km from Tanzania's largest city, Dar es Salaam, on the coast of the Indian Ocean to Kapiri Mposhi, near the Copperbelt of central Zambia, the Tazara is sometimes regarded as the greatest engineering effort of its kind since World War II.
-The railway crosses Tanzania in a southwest direction, leaving the coastal strip and then entering largely uninhabited areas of the vast Selous Game Reserve.
+The railway crosses Tanzania in a southwest direction, leaving the coastal strip and then entering largely uninhabited areas of the Nyerere National Park.
+As of 2026 revitalization project this corridor is being prioritized for drainage upgrades to battle the seasonal flooding.
 The line crosses the Tanzam Highway at Makambako and runs parallel to the highway toward Mbeya and the Zambian border, before entering Zambia, and linking with Zambia Railways at Kapiri Mposhi.